Matthijsscheerder/PandamoniumWebsite/README.md

 *By Pandamonium: Tiago Freitas, Deniz Kasap, Riza Arseven, Eren Saydar and Matthijs Scheerder*

 # Introduction
 In a world where cinema is not just entertainment but a mirror to society, understanding the representation of women on screen is paramount.
 For the last decades, the Bechdel test has been a cornerstone in assessing this representation, yet its simplicity often overshadows its limitations.
 This narrative ventures beyond the Bechdel test, unveiling a new landscape of metrics that offer a richer, more nuanced view of women in cinema.

 # The Bechdel test explained
 Before we can really assess the strengths and weaknesses of the Bechdel we need to define for the reader what it exactly entails.
 Conceived by Alison Bechdel in 1985, the Bechdel Test asks a straightforward question: does a movie feature at least two women who talk to each other about something besides a man?
+More specifically the test consists of the following three conditions:

+1. The movie has to have at least two women in it,
+2. who talk to each other,
+3. about something other than a man